Watch Recordings of FLOW’s Live Webinars

 March 10, 2021 — Deep Threats to Our Sixth Great Lake: Spotlighting and Solving Michigan’s Groundwater Emergency

 FLOW hosted a webinar providing insight and commentary on the state of Michigan’s groundwater and what can be done to better protect the source of drinking water for 45% of Michigan’s population.
 Session description: Out of sight and therefore out of mind, Michigan’s groundwater faces deep threats, including contamination in thousands of places by everything from failing septic systems to industrial chemicals.
 Co-panelists include: featuring FLOW senior policy advisor Dave Dempsey, Dr. Carrie Jennings, who is policy and research director at the Freshwater Society, and Dr. Alan Steinman, the Allen and Helen Hunting Director of the Robert B. Annis Water Resources Institute at Grand Valley State University.
+Click here or on the image below to watch the recorded webinar.

 August 5, 2020 — “Securing a Brighter Future Without Line 5 or an Oil Tunnel”